-This complex was founded in 1364, by Cardinal Egidio Albornoz, to host Spanish students enrolled in the famous university town.
-The construction was done by Matteo da Gubbio Giovannelli, known as Gattapone, the author of the fortress of Spoleto.
-Protected by high walls, the impressive building has a transitional style, mixed between Gothic and Renaissance.
+The complex was founded by Cardinal Egidio Albornoz in 1364 to host Spanish students enrolled in the famous city University.
+Protected by high walls, the suggestive building is stylistically placed in a transition phase between Gothic and Renaissance.

-The cloister is dominated by the facade of S. Clemente Church and is crowned by a belfry.
-On the altar is an altarpiece by Marco Zoppo.
-It depicts the Virgin and Child with Saints, which were also in the school's fourteenth-century frescoes by Vitale da Bologna and Andrea di Bartolo.
+The cloister is dominated by the façade of the church of S. Clemente crowned by a bell tower.
+On the altar there is a polyptych by Marco Zoppo depicting the Vergin with Child and saints (Vergine con Bambino e santi), while there are also fourteenth-century frescoes from the school of Vitale da Bologna and by Andrea de 'Bartoli.